 In Neon Genesis Evangelion, Dr. Akagi and her subordinates were fond of proclaiming that the chances of something necessary/spectacular would happen were zero-point-(Eleventy Zillion zeroes)-one percent; naturally, these things always happened.
-Though in fairness, they usually happened due to considerations not taken into account in the calculations.

 Played straight in Mermaid Saga.
 However, in this case, the million to one chance of mermaid's flesh granting immortality probably is really a million to one.
 Over the last eight hundred years, only four appear to have gained complete and uninhibited immortality.

 GaoGaiGar actually lampshaded it with its famous catchphrase: "With courage, 1% becomes 100%!".

 TTGL may warrant its own subtrope of this; the Million to None Chance.

 A smattering of All There in the Manual makes this happen in Death Note: Tsugumi Ohba claims that any time L throws out a percentage chance of Light being Kira (normally 4 to 10 percent), it's really over 90%.

 The premise of Detective Conan lies in the Million To One Chance that a poisonous pill would shrink him into a 6-year-old body instead of killing him.
 Fortunately for him the creator of the drug was the other person to shrink, so that she could help him.